Established in 199

 2015 Update.
-8 years on and we still see the effects of 2007 - The year that Reckless Bank lending made history and when banking recklessness/greed and impropriety created an economic disaster for the whole of the UK population.
+8 years on and we still see the effects of 2007 - when banking recklessness/greed and impropriety created an economic disaster for the whole of the UK population.
 Huge cuts have been forced on the UK population and in every facet of their life.
 Whether it is National Government or local government, Police or Health, public sector or private sector.
 They all face cuts in spending, lack of jobs and opportunity, lack of prospects and proper employment for the young.
 All of this was due to banks and bankers creating an economic disaster for the UK, which still continues year on year.
 It appears to have no closure date.
 We must never forget that banks and bankers started these problems!

 2007 – The Year that Reckless Bank Lending Made History